OLG-MAN/gcp-tomcat-nginx-lb/README.md

 -------------------------------------------------------

-### 3. Function should connect to BigQuery dataset and display statistics of HTTP responses for the last hour.
+### 3. Make Function that connect to BigQuery dataset and display statistics of HTTP responses for the last hour.

 * ### Prepare VM with Nginx and fluentd.